openedx/openedx-webhooks/docs/details.rst

 - Initial bot comment:

-  - All four kinds of pull requests (contractor, blended, core committer, and regular) get different comments.
+  - Each kind of pull request (blended, core committer, and regular) gets different comments.

   - If the user doesn't have a signed CLA, the bot adds a paragraph about needing to sign one.